lordrip/command-broker/README.md

 ## Command broker
-Simple http server that register incoming clients and allow to send commands and receive actions
+Simple http server that register incoming clients and allow to send commands and receive their results

 ## Installation